ev3dev/ev3dev.github.io/contribute.md

 ev3dev is a **HUGE** project and we are always happy to receive help.
 Here are some of the many ways you can contribute to the project.

+## Have a look at the "HELP WANTED" issues

+We label some issues as [HELP WANTED](https://github.com/ev3dev/ev3dev/labels/HELP%20WANTED).
+The means that we could use your feedback, the task is very time consuming or we don't have the hardware needed.
+Click on the link to see the list of issues and contribute if you can.

 ## Write some documentation

 All of our documentation (including this entire website) is maintained through